MLH/mlh-hackathon-organizer-guide/general-information/judging-and-submissions/cheating-check.md

 * (If they have a video) Was the video published over the weekend?
 * (If they have a video) Does it mention another event?
 Does it mention yours?
 * Look at the team members Devpost profiles - Have they submitted this project to any other hackathons?
 Does it look similar to an old project in their portfolio?
+* Is the thing winning them the prize actually in their code?
+If a project stands out because of a sponsor’s technology, a model they trained, or a feature shown in the demo, find it in the repository or ask the team to show you where it runs.

 This list is not exhaustive, there are other checks you can do.
 These are some recommended things to look out for.